 Arthur DeFever spent his early years designing commercial tuna clippers for the San Diego fleet.
 These vessels proved highly reliable and seaworthy.
 They stayed away from port for weeks at a time, traveling long distances to Central and South America before returning safely with their catch.

 In the early 1960s, Arthur joined the Offshore Cruising Society.
 At the time, long range cruising in private yachts was virtually always done in sailboats.
-His friends suggested that he design a seaworthy cruising powerboat that would have sufficient range to make the long runs up and down the Pacific coast into Mexico or Alaska.
-So Arthur designed several pleasure craft for that organization in the 38 to 54 foot range.
+The Society retained Arthur to design a series of seaworthy cruising powerboats in the 38 to 54 foot length that would have sufficient range to make the long runs up and down the Pacific coast into Mexico or to Alaska.
 These were deep draft, full-displacement, diesel-powered vessels that were capable of prolonged Pacific passages in comfort and safety.
 Many were constructed of wood at the Lindwall yard in Santa Barbara.
-Several still cruise the Pacific coast including PAU HANA II, 1960 vintage, owned by DeFever Cruisers members.
+Some were built with steel in Mexico.
+Many of these vessels still cruise the Pacific coast including PAU HANA II, 1960 vintage, owned by DeFever Cruisers members.

 Over the next decade, many of Art's designs were constructed of wood and steel at the Oriental Boat Company in Japan, and a few of steel in Guyamas, Mexico.